wifinigel/wiperf/README.md

 git pull https://github.com/wifinigel/wiperf.git
 ```

-(It's best to do this is classic mode and redo you Wiperf configuration again after this operation - note that the config.default.ini files has new options you will probably like to use.
+(It's best to do this is classic mode and redo you Wiperf configuration again after this operation - note that the config.default.ini file has new options you will probably like to use.
 Don't forget to check /home/wlanpi/wiperf/config/etc/wpa_supplicant/wpa_supplicant.conf too.)

 # Documentation